andrewdmarques/VinTEL_Vintage-Telephone-Emulating-Landline/README.md

 # VinTEL

-VinTEL is an interactive telephone conversation simulator designed for educational purposes.
-It utilizes Raspberry Pi, GPIO, and various hardware components to create a realistic telephone experience.
+VinTEL (Vintagle Telephone Emulating Landline) is an interactive telephone conversation simulator designed for educational purposes.
+It uses Raspberry Pi, GPIO, and various hardware components to create a realistic telephone experience.

 ## Features